 The vast amount of data organizations collect from various sources goes beyond what traditional relational databases can handle, creating the need for additional systems and tools to manage the data.
 This leads to the data warehouse vs. data lake question -- when to use which one and how each compares to data marts, operational data stores and relational databases.

 All of these data repositories have a similar core function: housing data for business reporting and analysis.
-But their purpose, structure, the types of data they store, where it comes from and who has access to it differs.
+But their purpose, their structure, the types of data they store, where the data comes from and who has access to it differs.

 Once all the data from the disparate business applications is collated onto one data platform, it can be used in data analytics tools to identify trends or deliver insights to help make business decisions.

 Data warehouse vs. data lake

 Organizations typically opt for a data warehouse vs. a data lake when they have a massive amount of data from operational systems that needs to be readily available for analysis.
 Data warehouses often serve as the single source of truth because these platforms store historical data that has been cleansed and categorized.

 While data warehouses retain massive amounts of data from operational systems, a data lake stores data from more sources.
-It is essentially a collection of various raw data assets that come from an organization's operational systems and other sources, often including both internal and external ones.
+A data lake platform is essentially a collection of various raw data assets that come from an organization's operational systems and other sources, often including both internal and external ones.

 Because the data within data lakes may be uncurated and can originate from sources outside of the company's operational systems, it isn't a good fit for the average business analytics user; rather, data lakes are the playground of data scientists and other data analytics experts.